magiruuvelvet/LightweightQtDRMStreamViewer/README.md

 - `Ctrl+F` toggle fullscreen mode
 - `Ctrl+Q` close browser window / or exit application when the main ui was skipped

+- `Ctrl+H` (*temporary hack*) toggles the mouse cursor visibility (for buggy players \*cough*\ Maxdome \*cough*\)

 The application is completely frameless, while the main UI should be movable, the browser window is not.
 If you use window managers like KDE/KWin, Compiz or any tiling window manager this is no problem at all.
-On Windows you may experience some inconveniences.
-Sorry about that but window borders and decorations are ugly.
+On Windows you may want to take a look at the `titlebar` option (see above).

+## Script Injection

+I started to implement a JavaScript injection method to customize the user interface of the streaming websites.
+Currently there is only one hard-coded script which hides the scroll bars because I don't like them, they are disturbing.
+Once I got something better setup, scripts can be placed in the configuration directory and are executed in alphabetically order after the site finished loading.

+This is planned past the **v1.0** release!

 ## Browser Profiles and Caches